Siversk: Education

 As of 1970, Siversk had two secondary schools, a primary school, a boarding school, a music school, and an agricultural school.
 There were eight kindergartens and nurseries, and four libraries.
 However, by 2016, there were only three schools left.
+The Seversky Vocational Lyceum (Suvorov Street) and the Dolomitchik Sports and Fitness Complex (Mira Avenue) are also active.

+In the city, main cultural institutions are a Museum of the poet Volodymyr Sosiura, a cultural center, a children's and youth creativity center, three libraries, an aesthetic education school and sports and fitness center.

 Infrastructure

 Public transport in the city is minimal.
 There is one bus that travels in a loop around the city, and "if it breaks down, passengers walk".
 Ukrainian media have said that the Ukrainian joke about roads in eastern Ukraine having been "bombed even before the war" applies to Siversk.

 Demographics

 As of the 2001 Ukrainian census, the population was 14,393 people, 76.7% of whom spoke Ukrainian as their native language.
 81.23% of the residents identified as ethnic Ukrainians, 16.95% claimed to be Russian.
 The town is home to various smaller ethnic minorities, such as Belarusians, which account for roughly 1% of the population, as well as Greeks, Georgians and Azerbaijanis.
 The population has been declining since the 1990s, a trend which has greatly accelerated since the beginning of the war with Russia.
-After the destructive battle of Siversk in 2022, there were large-scale evacuations, and only about 1,000 people remain in the city as of July 2023.
+After the destructive battle in 2022, there were large-scale evacuations, and only about 1,000 people remain in the city as of July 2023.